mohsinkhan85090/DSA-Solutions/README.md

 Input: x = -121
 Output: false

-16.Valid Palindrome (LeetCode 125)
-Problem: Check if a string reads the same forward and backward, ignoring non-alphanumeric characters and case.
-Approach: Use two pointers to skip non-alphanumeric characters and compare letters/digits.
-File: Array&String/validpalindrome.java

-Example:
-Input: s = "A man, a plan, a canal: Panama"
-Output: true

 17. Best Time to Buy and Sell Stock (LeetCode 121)
 Problem: Given an array of stock prices, find the maximum profit by choosing a single buy and sell day.